NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Exploration.md

 #### Genes

-The `Genes` tab will give an overview of all the genes who match the criteria of the filters (Cohort).
+The `Genes` tab will give an overview of all the genes that match the criteria of the filters (Cohort).

 [![Exploration Gene Example](images/Exploration-Gene-Example.png)](images/Exploration-Gene-Example.png "Click to see the full image.")